TH8824: Liturgy, Worship and Spirituality

 Building up your own resources:

 G.R.
 Evans and J.R.
 Wright (eds), The Anglican Tradition London: SPCK/Philadelphia: Fortress Press, 1991).

 S. Sykes and J. Booty (eds), The Study of Anglicanism (London: SPCK/Philadelphia: Fortress Press, 1988).

 J.F.
 White, Introduction to Christian Worship (Nashville: Abingdon Press, 3rd ed, 2000).

 Seminar: Ritual and symbol seen through the eyes of secular liturgy and ritual: Evaluating experiences, e.g., drug culture, sports, theatre, &c.

-Canon Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
-This essay is based on notes for a lecture on the MTh module, TH8824: Liturgy, Worship and Spirituality, with Year II full-time MTh students on 22 September 2014.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
+This essay is based on notes for a lecture on the MTh module, TH8824: Liturgy, Worship and Spirituality, with Year II full-time MTh students on 28 September 2015.